barisozmen/barisozmen.github.io/pages/engineering-practices-in-big-tech.md

       * diamond dependency problem
       * easier to modernize codebase
    * tooling support
-      * code review
-      * code search
-      * tricorder
-      * presubmits
-      * testing before and after commit, auto roll-back
-      * change distribution and management
+      * code review, code search, tricorder, presubmits, testing before and after commit, auto roll-back, change distribution and management
-   * Diamond dependency problem
    * Warning: this may or may not be the right approach for your company